-- 1. Locate and select the \ . sav file in Windows Explorer. - Drag the file icon from the Windows Explorer list and drop it onto the IDL Virtual Machine 6.2 icon that has been created for you on the desktop. - 3.
-Click anywhere in the window to dismiss the IDL Virtual Machine splash screen and run the \.say file.
+- 1. Locate and select the .sav file in Windows Explorer. - 2.
+Drag the file icon from the Windows Explorer list and drop it onto the IDL Virtual Machine 6.3 icon that has been created for you on the desktop. - 3.
+Click anywhere in the window to dismiss the IDL Virtual Machine splash screen and run the .sav file.

-To open a \ . sav file from the IDL Virtual Machine:
+To open a . sav file from the IDL Virtual Machine:

-- Do one of the following to launch the IDL Virtual Machine and display the IDL Virtual Machine window: - Select Start $\rightarrow$ Programs $\rightarrow$ RSI IDL 6.2 $\rightarrow$ IDL Virtual Machine - Double-click the IDL Virtual Machine 6.2 desktop icon - Click Run VM from the IDL installation CD-ROM's splash screens - 2.
-Click anywhere in the window to dismiss the IDL Virtual Machine splash screen and display the file selection menu.

-3. Locate and select the \.sav file, and double-click or click Open to run it.
+- 1. Do one of the following to launch the IDL Virtual Machine and display the IDL Virtual Machine window: - Select Start → Programs → RSI IDL 6.3 → IDL Virtual Machine - Double-click the IDL Virtual Machine 6.3 desktop icon - Click Run VM from the IDL installation CD-ROM's splash screens - Click anywhere in the window to dismiss the IDL Virtual Machine splash screen and display the file selection menu. - 3.
+Locate and select the .sav file, and double-click or click Open to run it.

-To run a \ . sav file from the command line prompt:
+To run a . sav file from the command line prompt:

 - 1. Open a command line prompt.
 Select Run from the Start menu, and enter cmd. - 2.
-Change directory (cd) to the RSI-DIR\bin\bin.x86 directory - 3.
+Change directory (cd) to the RSI_DIR\bin.platform directory where platform is your platform-specific bin directory. - 3.
 Enter the following at the command line prompt:

-'''

 idlrt -vm=<path><filename>

-'''

-where cpath> is the path to the \.sav file, and <filename> is the name of the \.sav file.
+where <path> is the path to the .sav file, and <filename> is the name of the .sav file.

-If a license is available on the machine running the \.sav file, double-clicking the \.sav file will run it in the licensed runtime version of IDL.
-To force the \.sav file to run in the Virtual Machine, either drag and drop the \.sav file on the IDL Virtual Machine icon or run it from the command line with the -vm argument.
+If a license is available on the machine running the .sav file, double-clicking the .sav file will run it in the licensed runtime version of IDL.
+To force the .sav file to run in the Virtual Machine, either drag and drop the .sav file on the IDL Virtual Machine icon or run it from the command line with the -vm argument.